timitt/ps2_media_sense_floppy_adapter/README.md

 If neither 1.2 floppy and 2.88 floppy jumpers are shorted then drive is 1.44 MB floppy.

-Shorting JP1 pins 2 and 3 (bottom ones) you send density info from computer which is normal way floppy drives work.
+Shorting JP1 pins 2 and 3 (bottom ones) you send density info from computer which is the normal way floppy drives work.
 However later 1.44 MB and likely 2.88 MB drives do not use this signal.

 Gotek can be configured to send density info from drive and therefore actually send Media Sense info.